top of page

 CPT is another effective treatment for PTSD, involving revisiting assumptions or "stuck points" in your thinking about the trauma.
 By spending time reflecting on these assumptions with a skilled therapist, you learn how to think through "stuck points" on your own in the future, and develop lasting skills and new perspectives.

 There are times trauma results in symptoms that are more pervasive, resulting in changes to your personality, global emotional responses, impulse control, and relationship functioning.
-In this case, the skills from Dialectical Behavior Therapy (DBT) can help you gain better functioning in daily life, establish healthy boundaries, and regulate your emotions.
+In this case, additional emotion regulation skills can help you gain better functioning in daily life, establish healthy boundaries, and reduce distress.
 These can be integrated into PE treatment or may be a standalone treatment for your specific concerns.

 bottom of page